caas-team/sparrow/README.md

       - `count` (integer): Number of retries for the latency check.
       - `delay` (duration): Initial delay between retries for the latency check.
     - `targets` (list of strings): List of targets to send latency probe.
 Needs to be a valid url.
 Can be another `sparrow` instance.
-Automatically used when the target manager is enabled otherwise use latency endpoint, e.g. `https://sparrow-dns.telekom.de/checks/latency`.
+Automatically updated when a targetManager is configured.

 #### Example configuration